-Christian critics also criticize the United Pentecostal interpretations of Scripture for misunderstanding that some instruction was given specifically to the first century and isn’t directly applicable to today.
+Christian critics also criticize the United Pentecostal interpretations of Scripture for misunderstanding that some instruction was specific to the first century and isn’t directly applicable today.

-If the scholars who teach that Paul’s descriptions of hair and jewelry described a prostitute in the first century, then the rules and regulations were given to women in a particular context at a particular time in history.
+If the scholars teach that Paul’s descriptions of hair and jewelry described a prostitute in the first century, then the rules and regulations were given to women in a particular context at a specific time in history.

-Therefore, the application to modern readers doesn’t necessarily concern braided hair and jewelry per se, unless that’s how modern prostitutes dress and identity themselves.
+Therefore, the application to modern readers doesn’t necessarily concern braided hair and jewelry per se unless that’s how modern prostitutes dress and identify themselves.